Ballganda/SourceMod-sm_give/README.md

 Work in progress not a finished work

 # CS:S / CSGO Give Weapons
-Admin Give a weapon or item to a player from a command.
+Give a weapon or item to a player from a command.
 This plugin is edited originally from [Kiske's give weapon](https://forums.alliedmods.net/showthread.php?t=195476).
-This updated by Kento https://github.com/rogeraabbccdd/CSGO-GiveWeapons
+Forked updated by Kento https://github.com/rogeraabbccdd/CSGO-GiveWeapons This I got my noob never learned to code hands on it

 # This fork adds
 - all the CS:S weapons that were missing to make CS:S compatible